sumrish/Spring-MicroServices/README.md

 # Spring-MicroServices

+* This is the basic micro-service written in JAVA, which gives a beginner basic level or understanding that how rest api's are created.

-To start your Phoenix server:
+To start your LocalHost server:

   * Just run the main method of each service i.e. Album and User microservices.